willh33/will_h_homework9/README.md

 ## Usage

-Once downloaded, just run through the installation process, run with node, repsond to the prompts and it will generate the re
+Once downloaded, just run through the installation process, run with node, repsond to the prompts and it will generate the read me for you!

 ## License